 News 12 at 11 o'clock/ Tuesday, June 17, 2014

 AUGUSTA, Ga.
 (WRDW) -- Homeowner Karen Zipper says the new trash service, fees and the way the county bills is not good.
-"It means that I may end up losing my house," said Homeowner Karen Zipper.
+"It means that I may end up losing my house," homeowner Karen Zipper said.

 She told commissioners that the trash fee needs to be removed from the tax bill.
 Zipper also says it's not fair that the county can place a lien on your property if you don't pay the garbage fee.

-"My income is very low and I can't afford it with taxes going up and now the trash fee doubling," said Zipper.
+"My income is very low and I can't afford it with taxes going up and now the trash fee doubling," Zipper said.

-"I think we are going to review it and definitely try and make it as equitable as we can for everybody," said Commissioner Grady Smith.
+"I think we are going to review it and definitely try and make it as equitable as we can for everybody," Commissioner Grady Smith said.

 Environmental Services Director Mark Johnson presented a scenario where some vacant lot owners could choose whether they wanted the county to clean and then pay the $150 fee.